 Mild-hybrid technology means the Evoque shouldn’t be too expensive to run

 The latest Range Rover Evoque benefits from clever 48V mild-hybrid technology, meaning the engine can completely shut down when coasting at 11mph or under.
 This is fitted as standard to all but the entry-level front-wheel drive variant.
-This helps the Evoque’s fuel economy, and even the top engine manages a respectable figure.
+This helps the Evoque’s efficiency, and even the top engine manages to return respectable fuel economy.

 For the first time, the Evoque is available as a plug-in hybrid after the P300e joined the line-up in late 2020.
 According to JLR, the PHEV is capable of up to 34 miles of range in electric mode and can return triple-digit economy figures when its petrol engine and electric motor work in tandem.

 As the plug-in hybrid Evoque costs more than £40,000, you’ll be liable for the discounted VED rate, alongside the additional surcharge from the second year of ownership until year six.

 Range Rover Evoque MPG & CO2

 The Range Rover Evoque offers its 2.0-litre diesel engine with two power outputs and a choice of front or four-wheel drive for the entry-level engine, but all manage over 40mpg on the WLTP combined cycle.
-The entry-level D165 with a manual gearbox and front-wheel drive officially manages 46.3mpg.
+The entry-level D165 with a manual gearbox and front-wheel drive officially manages up to 46.3mpg.
 Opting for the four-wheel drive version adds an automatic gearbox and affects fuel economy, managing only 43.7mpg.
 While testing it, we achieved just over 43mpg from the top all-wheel-drive D200 automatic model, which is impressive for a car with 201bhp on offer.
 Some Evoque models offer slightly better fuel economy than the BMW X3 and Mercedes GLC Coupe, but the difference is so small that you’d struggle to notice it in the real world.

 Pick one of the three petrol engines, however, and you’ll be stopping to fill up far more often.
 Regardless of whether you choose the P200, P250 or P300 version, you’ll only see around 30mpg on the WLTP combined cycle.
 Again, this is similar to its petrol powered rivals.